'Biking during sunrise over golden dunes': Why Dubai is among top 10 best cities for cycling

 Heavy school bags can have emotional and mental effects on children, warn doctors

-Dubai is increasingly becoming cycling-friendly and the city is gaining momentum as a top destination for cyclists, residents say.
+Dubai is increasingly becoming cycling-friendly and gaining momentum as a top destination for cyclists, residents say.

 Speaking to Khaleej Times, Stewart Howison, Founder and Race Director of the Spinneys Dubai 92 Cycle Challenge, shared how the emirate has evolved as one of the best cities for cycling in a short span of time.
 He witnessed first-hand the advancements the city has made for cyclists.

-"Having lived in Dubai for 16 years, I have seen and been a part of the massive developments that this amazing city we call home, Dubai, has done for us cyclists.
-Nowhere in the world has evolved and embraced a sport to the extent that Dubai has.
+"Having lived in Dubai for 16 years, I have seen, and been a part of, the massive developments that the city we call home has done for us cyclists.
+Nowhere in the world has a sport evolved and been embraced to the extent that Dubai has.
 We have dedicated cycle tracks that take us from the hustle and bustle of Dubai city to the most tranquil and remote parts of the desert, all on dedicated cycle tracks,” noted Howison.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.